Improved object recognition using neural networks trained to mimic the brain's statistical properties: Methods

 \subsection{Deep Convolutional Neural Networks and Cost Functions}

 We performed most of our experiments on the CORNet-Z DCNN architecture, described below.
-We also performed some experiments on the larger VGG-16 architecture.
+We also performed some experiments on the much larger VGG-16 architecture.
 Results were similar for both architectures.
 The CORNet-Z DCNN architecture \cite{Kubilius2018} is a trimmed-down version of the AlexNet \cite{Krizhevsky2015} object recognition algorithm (Fig. 1).
 The layers in CORNet-Z have been identified with the brain areas at the corresponding depths within the mammalian visual hierarchy \cite{Kubilius2018} (Fig. 1).

-We trained the networks on the CIFAR100 \cite{Cif100} task, which consists of of classifying images of objects from 100 different categories.
-Regardless of the network architecture, we randomly initialized all weights, and trained the DCNN to minimize a cost function consisting of two terms: classification error, and mismatch between the network's hidden representations and those in monkey V1.
+We trained the networks on the CIFAR100 \cite{Cif100} task, which consists of classifying the objects depicted in images into one of 100 different categories.
+Regardless of the network architecture, we randomly initialized all weights with the Glorot uniform initializer \cite{Glorot}, and trained the DCNN to minimize a cost function consisting of two terms: classification error, and mismatch between the network's hidden representations and those in monkey V1.
 Classification error was computed as the cross entropy between the network's final outputs and the true object labels.
 Representation mismatch was computed as the mean-squared error between the monkey V1 representational similarity matrix (RSM), and that of the relevant layer of the DCNN ($\widehat{RSM}$).
 For CORNet-Z, this was the V1 block (Fig. 1), and for VGG-16, this was the third convolutional layer.
-That layer was chosen because, in VGG-16 networks trained for object recognition tasks, it has representations most similar to those seen in monkey V1~\cite{Cadena2017}.
+Previous work has shown that, in VGG-16 networks trained for object recognition tasks, the third layer has representations most similar to those seen in monkey V1~\cite{Cadena2017}.

 A trade-off parameter, $\lambda$, determines the relative weighting of the two terms in the cost function